ganeshInnoctive/Jenkins-Python-Project-Demo/README.md

 # Introduction

-This is a simple python flask project that will be used to try out Jenkins CI/CD
+This is a simple python flask project that will be used to try out Jenkins CI/CD to automate deployment